AbsoluteRivers/Farm-Game-DevLog/devlog.md

 ### Progress
-  - Learn to add dynamic tiles for tilling land
+  - Learned to add dynamic tiles for tilling land
   - Made a component for tlling land
     *Bug: Land is unable to be tilled*
     *Fix: Allocated a different terrain from the terrain set onto the component*